TREASURIES-Prices mixed as investors look to future Fed clues

 Those non-farm payrolls data are significant for the Fed, which wants to see unemployment closer to 6.5 percent from the current 7.2 percent.
 Economists in a Reuters poll see the figure edging up to 7.3 percent in October.

-Still, the government shutdown could muddy Friday’s payrolls figures, limiting their predictive value.
+Still, the government shutdown could muddy Friday’s payrolls figures, clouding their predictive value.

 The Treasury’s refunding announcement - it will sell $30 billion in three-year notes, $24 billion in 10-year notes, and $16 billion for 30-year bonds next week - was about as expected and had no discernible market impact.